 As we gradually emerge from COVID isolation, we will continue with our popular Hot Topics Shabbat program to shine out light on local and state subjects of interest.
 In June 2021, we hosted Michelle Chambers, an at-large member of Fort Wayne’s City Council who co-chairs the city’s Commission on Police Reform and Social Justice.
 Over the past few years, Hot Topics has helped to educate our members about Allen County’s Drug Court, an effort to free low-level offenders from incarceration in light of the pandemic, federal policies covering refugees and immigrants, topics being addressed by the Indiana General Assembly, issues of reproductive rights, and religious pluralism in Israel.

 Achduth Vesholom has an annual High Holy Days food drive to assist local food banks.
-Our members take home a grocery bag on Rosh Hashanah and bring it back on Yom Kippur filled with non-perishable items.
 Our Hanukkah food drive also helps in the community.
 During Purim, we ask everyone to bring boxes of macaroni and cheese to use as groggers during the service and then donate the items to the needy.

 Wellspring Interfaith Social Services: Achduth Vesholom is a faith partner of Wellspring Interfaith Social Services.